ElloRabyndra/MarketPlaceManagement/README.md

 # 📦 Marketplace Product Management System
 **Developed by: M. Rabyndra Janitra Binello**

 Marketplace Product Management System is a responsive and dynamic web-based application designed to manage product inventory in an online store.
-It supports **user authentication and full CRUD operations on product data**, including image uploads with unique filenames.
-The system also includes a toggleable **light/dark mode** for a more comfortable user experience.
+It supports **user authentication, role-based authorization, and full CRUD operations** on product data, including secure image uploads.
+The interface includes a toggleable **light/dark mode** for a comfortable user experience.

 ## 🚀 Key Features
-- 🔐 **User Authentication**: Register and login functionality.
+- 🔐 **User Authentication & Authorization**: Register and login functionality.
-- 🧾 **View Product List**: Displays all available products in a card layout.
+- 🧾 **Product Listing**: Displays all available products in a card layout.
 - 🔍 **Search Engine**: Search products by name.
 - ➕ **Add Product**: Add new products with details like name, description, price, and image.
 - ✏️ **Edit Product**: Modify existing product information.